TT is an online writer with over seven years of experience writing about sports and pop culture.

 He was the team's most reliable target for over a decade.

-A first round pick in 1972, Riley Odoms was the second highest tight end ever drafted.
-At 6'4" 230 pounds, he had the prototypical size to be successful in any era.
+A first-round pick in 1972, Riley Odoms was the second-highest tight end ever drafted.
+At 6'4" and 230 pounds, he had the prototypical size to be successful in any era.
 He was a solid blocker and great receiver for the Broncos.
 He finished his career with 396 receptions for 5,755 yards and 41 touchdowns.
 In his 12 seasons in Denver, he was a four-time Pro Bowler, two-time All-Pro, and a 1977 AFC champion.

 For most of Odoms career, the Broncos weren't a very good team.
 He didn't play with great quarterbacks until his final season when the team acquired John Elway.